ludocode/onramp/docs/object-code.md

 ### Archive Info

-A `%` character starts a member of a static library.
+A `%` character starts a line describing a member of a static library.

+- `%` `[filename]`

+The archive info runs until the end of the line.
+The rest of the line is reserved for future archive metadata.

 This instructs the linker to treat this line as a file break for the purpose of scoping labels and static symbols.
 This allows multiple object files to be concatenated together into a static library.

 An Onramp static library is essentially a set of Onramp object files concatenated together.
-It has the file extension `.oa` and can be manipulated with the [`ar` tool](../core/ar).
+It has the file extension `.oa` and can be manipulated with the [`ar` archiver tool](../core/ar).
 Aside from the addition of `%` lines to delimit the contents, it is identical to an Onramp object file.

+The filename is used by the linker for error reporting and by the archiver for manipulating the archive.
+It does not affect the output.

 The first stage linker does not support file scope.
 It treats archive info as comments.